SummaryDev/documentation/docs/queries.md

 }
 ```

 See the values as `Uint256` struct and also conveniently converted into
-decimals.
+decimals so you can sum them up.

 ```json
 {
     "type": "Uint256",